gemabdullahu/Demo_MDP_Flanker/README.md

 proxy is currently weak, and why RT-based recovery remains limited.

 (c) Then inspect the full inversion pathway
-Finally, the full inversion code should be read together with `FLK_TEMPLATE` `MDP_Flanker_Gen` and `MDP_Flanker_L`.
+Finally, the full inversion code should be read together with `build_FLK_TEMPLATE` `MDP_Flanker_Gen` and `MDP_Flanker_L`.
 This is the right place to investigate the remaining choice-likelihood issue, namely why the full inversion still does not reliably favor the true generating